 Room use rates are reviewed annually and are subject to change.

 Overtime custodial charges apply to weekend events held in the Rackham Building.
-The Building Services prevailing wage (approximately $44/hour as of July 2015) will apply.
+The Building Services prevailing wage (approximately $44/hour as of June 2019) will apply.
+There is a two hour minimum.

 Special Event Types